d4wass/TicTacToe/README.md

 ## General info

-Project realized in React (CRA).
+Project realized in React (CRA) to improving abilities of programing with React.
 The game has two options of playing, player vs. player and player vs. computer.
-Which has implemented simple (minmax algorithm)[https://en.wikipedia.org/wiki/Minimax] for game computer.
+Which has implemented simple [minmax algorithm](https://en.wikipedia.org/wiki/Minimax) for game computer.
 To getting more "life" to app I added some animation using gsap library.

 ## Technologies